40% of a Mexican import is American

 Experts like to point out a key fact: 40% of the parts in a typical Mexican product originate in the United States, according to the Commerce Department.

+And that's a key reason why 6 million U.S. jobs depend on trade just with Mexico, according to the U.S. Chamber of Commerce.

-It strikes to the core of how free trade works in North America and flows through supply chains.
+These numbers represent the core of how free trade works in North America and how supply chains of thousands of businesses flow through the three countries.
 Certain products are made in the United States, others in Canada and others in Mexico.
 Assembling the product also happens across borders.

 For instance, before a car arrives at a local dealership, its parts already crossed both southern and northern borders multiple times.